mozammil89/beckn-onix-aws-cdk/documentations/01-Deployment-CDK-Beckn-ONIX.md

 | redisstack     | Filler for the atual file name          | This stack will create a redis cluster
 | documentdbstack| Filler for the actual file name         | This stack will create a documentDB cluster
 | rabbitmqstack  | Filler for the actual file name         | This stack will create a rabbitmq broker

-## Preparing your Environment

-1. Install Typescript globally for CDK.
-The code for that is:

-   ` npm i -g typescript `

-2. Install the AWS CDK:

-   `npm i -g aws-cdk`

-3. Clone this repository:

-   `git clone <repo_url>`
-   `cd beckn-cdk`

-4. Install the CDK application

-   ` npm i`

-5. Bootstrap your CDK environment

-   `cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION>`

-In your folder, open the .env file using your preferred code editor.
-There are some mandatory environment variables that you will have to update here.
-The environment variables and example values along with a description are provided below:

 #### AWS SPECIFIC MANDATORY VARIABLES ####